Growth Resources Online

-In spite of my weird outfits, however, I was actually well-liked by nearly everyone.
-(I inherited my dad’s “naturally friendly to everyone” kind of personality which I guess just won out most of the time).
+In spite of my weird outfits, however, I was actually pretty well-liked by nearly everyone.
+(I inherited my dad’s outgoing, naturally friendly kind of personality which I guess won out most of the time).
 I was salutatorian of my senior class (about 200 graduates) and voted “Most Likely to Succeed” by the same.
 I even had a handful of close – normally dressed! – friends.

 But in my mind, I never felt like I fit in.
-I didn’t speak up or draw attention to myself because if I did I thought people would immediately notice that I was “really different.”
-So I protected my real feelings by acting like everything was good.
-But the truth about me was that I was deeply lonely inside.
+Of course, I protected my real feelings by acting like everything was good, when, in fact, I was terribly lonely inside.

-One day in the late Fall of my freshman year in college something happened that began my rescue from the island of misfits I was living on.
-(You’ll hear about it in the course.)
+One day in the late Fall of my freshman year in college something happened that began my rescue from the island of misfits.
+(You’ll hear what happened in the course.)

 Because someone cared enough to show me how to heal my broken self-image, I was able to move from feeling like a sad and miserable outsider to a girl who loves, embraces, and appreciates everything about me and my story that makes me unique.That was 42 years ago now.
 And as we say here in the South – the change took!

 We are transformed to a better place not just for our own benefit, but also so we can show someone else how to do the same.
 That’s why I’m sharing my story with you.
-What I went through as a kid – and what I’ve been blessed to learn since – has given me a heart for those like me who had their own version of a painful experience in childhood… one that came to shape their belief about who they were, and still are.
+What I went through as a kid – and what I’ve been blessed to learn since – has given me a heart for those like me who had their own version of a painful experience in childhood… one that shaped their belief about who they were, and still are.